RichardFreedman/Encoding_Music/01_Tutorials/04_B_Pandas_Clean.md

 You will quickly run into all sorts of issues when working with data.
 Most, however, fall into two major categories: issues of **cleanliness** and issues of **organization**.
 Data that is both clean and organized is known as **Tidy Data**, and this is what we strive for when we use, manipulate, and create our data.
 This helps us understand our data better, and perhaps most importantly helps programs like Pandas perform better analysis on our data.

-At the end of [Part A][part-a], we encountered two datasets that stored the same information (Beatles song titles) in different formats (lowercase/Title Case).
+At the end of [Pandas: Basics][pandas-basics], we encountered two datasets that stored the same information (Beatles song titles) in different formats (lowercase/Title Case).
 This is an example of data that needs to be **cleaned** so we can more easily work with it (see how in the [section on data formatting](#wrong-or-inconsistent-format)).

 In the Beatles Billboard dataset, you might notice that for certain songs, the column `Album.debut` contains information about different album names for UK and US releases when applicable, like in the below example for "All My Loving":